jorzel/hashnode/clh5zxgig001b0am8el3n1ck2.md

 ---
-title: "Step-by-Step Guide to Safely Introducing High-Risk Changes in Your Software System"
+title: "Step-by-step guide to safely introducing high-risk changes in your software system"
 seoTitle: "Step-by-Step Guide to Introducing High-Risk Changes in Your Software"
 seoDescription: "When introducing a change to a software system, it's essential to do so in a way that minimizes the risk of unintended consequences"
 datePublished: Tue May 02 2023 08:17:04 GMT+0000 (Coordinated Universal Time)